Are you thinking of setting up a limited company for your business?

 - Submit an annual corporation tax return opens in new window to HM Revenue and Customs (HMRC).
 Corporation tax is then calculated and must be paid within nine months of the company’s accounting year end.

-- If your business turnover exceeds the VAT threshold, currently £85,000 (April 2017) then your company must be registered for VAT and quarterly VAT returns completed online.
+- If your business turnover exceeds the VAT threshold, currently £85,000, then your company must be registered for VAT opens in new window and quarterly VAT returns completed online.
+If turnover is less than the threshold you can still register voluntarily, and there can be pros and cons of voluntary registration – if in doubt you should seek specialist advice.

 - All employees of the company including directors must pay income tax and Class 1 National Insurance Contributions.
 If you operate the company payroll yourself, you must report employees’ payments and deductions to HMRC on or before each payday and then pay what you owe to HMRC monthly – although small employers may be able to pay quarterly.